Organwolf/100-days-of-code/log.md

 - Volume mounting
   Mounts a volume from the volumes directory.
 - Bind mounting
-  Mounts from any location on the docker host by using the complete path to the folfer we would want to mount.
+  Mounts from any location on the docker host by using the complete path to the folder we would want to mount.

 `docker volume create data_volume`
 creates a folder called data_volume inside the volumes folder